codeadamca/_readme/index.markdown

 ## README.md Assets

-When adding images to a README.md file, place the files inside a folder names `_readme`.
+When adding images to a README.md file, place the files inside a folder named `_readme`.
 Images should follow these guidelines:

 1. Images names are all lowercase and use the kebab-case naming convention.
 For example `terminal-nom-start.jpg`.
 2. Images should have a maximum width of 624 pixels.